Who has access to my records?

 Can I get a replacement diploma?

 Yes, you can order a replacement diploma by filing out the diploma replacement form.
-The fee is $25 and it takes about a week to process the request.

 Why does it take so long to get my diploma?